Brown Butter meets Banana Bread.

 Instructions

-• Preheat the oven to 350°F / 176°C. Prepare a loaf pan lined with parchment paper.
+- Preheat the oven to 350°F / 176°C. Prepare a loaf pan lined with parchment paper.
 Let any excess parchment paper fall over the sides.

-• Whisk in the dry ingredients until no more flour is visible.
+- Fold in the dry ingredients, half at a time - until no more flour is visible.
+Do not over-mix.
+In this step, you may include up to 3/4 cup of your favorite add-ins like walnuts or chocolate chips.
 Pour the batter into the prepared loaf pan.
 Place thin slivers of butter on the top center of the loaf before baking.
-The way the butter melts when baking creates the iconic, beloved center crack.
+Don't skip this step!Note: The way the butter melts during baking creates the iconic, beloved center crack we all know and love!
+It also adds richness to a typically, plain crust.1 Tablespoon softened butter

 Notes

-• I highly recommend to weigh your dry and wet ingredients for best accuracy.
+- I highly recommend to weigh your dry and wet ingredients for best accuracy.
 Measuring flour the accurate way is important for baking recipes.
 See How to Measure Flour blog post.

-• Need help browning butter?
+- Need help browning butter?
 See How to Brown Butter blog post.

-• This recipe makes one hefty banana loaf with plenty to share.
+- This recipe makes one hefty banana loaf with plenty to share.
 But for those that would like to prep and freeze, I suggest using two separate bowls for each batch.
 Over-mixing the batter will lead to dense bread.
 This is a baking no-no. Leavening agents like baking soda and baking powder may not react the same way in a larger batch and potentially affect the bread's rise and texture.
 We want to avoid this.
 For a more detailed explanation, read more in this recipes blog post.

 Nutrition